avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 Assign data
 ~~~~~~~~~~~~~

-The simulation results (for example peak velocities / pressure or flow depth) are projected on the new grid using the
+The simulation results (for example peak velocities / pressure or flow thickness) are projected on the new grid using the
 transformation information by :py:func:`ana3AIMEC.aimecTools.assignData`.
 The projected results are stored in the ``newRasters`` dictionary.

 This results in the following plot: